 Since the 1950s, the Food and Drug Administration (FDA) has approved a number of steroid hormone drugs for use in beef cattle and sheep, including natural estrogen, progesterone, testosterone, and their synthetic versions.
-These drugs increase the animals’ growth rate, the efficiency by which they convert the feed they eat into meat, and the leanness of their meat.
-The FDA approves these drugs only after extensive studies have shown that the food from the treated animals is safe for people to eat, and that the drugs do not harm the treated animal or the environment.
+These drugs increase the animals’ growth rate and the efficiency by which they convert the feed they eat into meat.
+The FDA approves these drugs only after information and/or studies have shown that the food from the treated animals is safe for people to eat, and that the drugs do not harm the treated animal or the environment.
 The drugs also have to work as intended.

 All approved implant products have a zero day withdrawal.
 This means that the meat from the animal is safe for humans to eat at any time after the animal is treated.

 Some of the approved drugs are naturally produced throughout life in people and animals, such as estradiol (estrogen), progesterone, and testosterone.
 These natural hormones are necessary for normal development, growth, and reproduction.
 People are not at risk from eating food from animals treated with these drugs because the amount of additional hormone following drug treatment is very small compared with the amount of natural hormones that are normally found in the meat of untreated animals and that are naturally produced in the human body.

 Some of the approved drugs are synthetic versions of the natural hormones, such as trenbolone acetate and zeranol.
 Just like the natural hormone implants, before FDA approved these drugs, FDA required information and/or toxicological testing in laboratory animals to determine safe levels in the animal products that we eat (edible tissues).
 Furthermore, FDA required that the manufacturers demonstrate that the amount of hormone left in each edible tissue after treatment is below the appropriate safe level.
 As described above, a safe level is a level which would be expected to have no harmful effect in humans.